Sale Wiggle StoolNow: $531.25

-With the furniture series Easy Edges, Frank Gehry gave a new and surprising aesthetic dimension to cardboard, an everyday material.
-Although they look amazingly simple, the pieces in Easy Edges owe their robustness and structural stability to the architectural quality of the designs.
-The Wiggle Stool is vaguely reminiscent of traditional African stools and - like such predecessors - makes an attractive accent in any interior.
+In his the furniture series Easy Edges, Frank Gehry gave a new and surprising aesthetic dimension to cardboard, an everyday material.
+Although they look amazingly simple, the pieces in the Wiggle Stool owe their robustness and structural stability to the architectural quality of the designs.
+The Wiggle Stool is vaguely reminiscent of traditional African stools and, like such predecessors, makes an attractive accent in any interior.

 Material(s): Corrugated cardboard, edges made of natural hardboard